GabeAl/NINJA-OPS/README.md

 (Also, to log which sequences failed to align, add LOG at the very end of both ninja_filter and ninja_parse_filtered)

-Contact
+###Building a database
+You can build your own marker gene database for use with NINJA-OPS.
+To do so, you must compile ninja_build in the directory "optional (to generate your own DBs)".
+The format of the input FASTA file must respect the formatting considerations outlined in formats_readme.txt in the root directory of NINJA-OPS.
+Once compiled, run ninja_prep in the following way:

+ninja_prep in_refs.fa out_preDB.fa DBNAME.db

+To use the resulting concatesome with bowtie2, simply download bowtie2-build and run:

+bowtie2-build out_preDB.fa DBNAME

+You may now place the 6 files starting with the name DBNAME_, as well as DBNAME.db, into a a folder named DBNAME within the "databases" directory of NINJA-OPS.
+Now NINJA-OPS may be invoked with custom database "DBNAME"

+###Contact
 ---

-Created by Gabe Al Ghalith, Emmanuel Montassier, Henry Ward, and Dan Knights in the Knights Lab at the University of Minnesota (algh0022@umn.edu).
+Created by Gabe Al-Ghalith, Emmanuel Montassier, Henry Ward, and Dan Knights in the Knights Lab at the University of Minnesota (algh0022@umn.edu).
 Questions, comments and concerns can also be directed to Dan Knights (dknights@umn.edu).

 Licensing